anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   Created `src/components/Admin` directory and `src/components/Admin/PropertyManagerManagement.tsx` component.
     *   Implemented `createPropertyManager`, `updatePropertyManager`, and `deletePropertyManager` Cloud Functions (now in `functions/src/callable/`).
     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
-    *   Added `/admin/property-managers` route to `src/routes.tsx` protected by `ProtectedRoute`.
-*   **Resolved Firebase Admin SDK Initialization Error:** Changed `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';` in `functions/src/firebaseAdmin.ts` (previously `functions/src/index.ts`) to resolve `TypeError: admin.initializeApp is not a function` during Firebase Functions deployment in an ES module environment.
-*   **Removed Token Refresh Mechanism from `processSignUp` (2025-05-23):**
-    *   The `processSignUp` function no longer contains any explicit server-side mechanism for signaling client-side token refresh.
-    *   Removed the security rules for the `userTokenRefreshFlags` collection from `firestore.rules`.
-    *   This simplifies the `processSignUp` function.
-The client is solely responsible for its token refresh strategy.
 *   **Resolved Authentication Race Condition (2025-05-23):**
     *   Successfully investigated and fixed a race condition in `src/providers/AuthProvider.tsx`.
     *   The fix involved refactoring `AuthProvider.tsx` to use a two-stage `useEffect` approach for robust management of loading and user authentication states.